Descanonge/fronts-toolbox/docs/dev-guide.rst

 Input types and requirements
 ============================

-This library aims to facilitate implementing different types of input arrays:
+This library aims to facilitate implementing algorithms for different types of input arrays:

 - Numpy,
 - Dask,